 The third phase starts with the knowledge of the rules of table tennis, especially the table tennis serving rules.
-After that know how to serve in table tennis and finally complete the basic skills by developing the basic principle to return a serve.
+After that, know the techniques to serve in table tennis and finally complete the basic skills by developing the basic principle of returning a serve.

 1. Table Tennis Grip

-To develop the basic skills in table tennis, first, you have to know how to hold a table tennis bat.
+To develop basic skills in table tennis, first, you have to know how to hold a table tennis bat.
 A proper table tennis grip is a must for a learner if he has the ambition to be a professional table tennis player.
-It is not easy to correct the grip in the future and he will have to give a lot of effort for that.
+It is not easy to correct the grip in the future and he will have to put a lot of effort into that.